openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 **Note:** adding new and removing deleted variables from the GATEWAY-EXTRAS Thing is currently not supported.
 You have to delete the Thing, start a scan and add it again.

 **Deprecated configuration for Thing ...: no address property available.
-Using old style configuration, please update your things and item file(s)**
+Using old style configuration, please update your things and items file(s)**

-You are using a old configuration in your things and item file(s), example:
+You are using an old configuration in your things and items file(s), example:

 ```
 // things file